threefoldfoundation/info_threefold_pub/wiki/manual_tfgrid3/manual3_get_started/grid3_tfchain_init_testnet.md

 ## TFChain on Testnet
+> NOTE: [TFGrid Portal](manual3_portal_home) is still in the works, but after being released it will be the only place to interact with the Threefold blockchain. and this  section will be obsolete

 For deployments, you'll need a TF-Chain account and a twin registered.
 You'll need both your mnemonic phrase and TwinID to pass to the Terraform plugin.